Candore/gitswitch/README.md

 ### Git Switch
-If you have created a secondary gituser info and if you frequently switch between users, then add `gswitch` to the end of the file, (#31) and execute the following command from command line - `sh gswitch.sh`
+If you have created a secondary gituser info and if you frequently switch between users, then add `gswitch` to the end of the file, (line #31 on [gswitch](https://github.com/Candore/gitswitch/blob/master/gswitch.sh)) , and execute the following command from command line - `sh gswitch.sh`

 ### Support or Contact